 The Last Anointing as Help in Deciding

-There is an art to farewells.
-When we are about to be parted from someone for a long time, it often helps to embrace them.
-Letting go becomes easier when we have been allowed to reconnect.
+There is an art to saying farewell.
+When we part from someone for a long time, we often embrace them; letting go becomes easier when we have first reconnected.

-All sacraments serve to connect us with the body and with the earth.
-Even the celebration of the Last Anointing does not symbolize sending a person away.
-It helps the dying person reconnect with their body, making it easier for them to let go.
-This ‘embrace’ can also help in making a clearer decision: Do I want to go, or do I want to reconnect with earthly life?
-It is possible for the condition of the dying person to improve after the Last Anointing.
+All sacraments unite us with the body and the earth.
+The Last Anointing, too, does not send a person away, but helps them to reconnect inwardly with their body – so that release may come more freely.
+This inward “embrace” can bring clarity: Do I wish to go, or do I wish to remain connected with earthly life?
+It can happen that the condition of the dying person improves after the Last Anointing.

 If recovery occurs, the Anointing can be celebrated again.